nodejs/community-committee/governance/ACCESS_POLICY.md

 # Account Access Policy

-## Zoom
+## Zoom & YouTube

-Ask the Community Committee Chairperson for access.
-The chairpersons of the TSC and Community Committee have access to grant their membership YouTube streaming.
+Ask the Community Committee Chairperson for access to Zoom.
+The chairpersons of the TSC and Community Committee can grant access to project members so they can start YouTube streams for the meetings.

 ## LinkedIn Node.js Group